easolhq/easolhq.github.io/docs/pricing_and_payments/deposits.md

 A deposit is set at a product level and applies to all [variants]({% link docs/reference/objects/product/variant/index.md %}) and [extras]({% link docs/reference/objects/product/extra.md %}) of that product.
 It does not apply to [modifiers]({% link docs/reference/objects/product/modifier.md %}).

-In order to display the deposit amount in Sites, note;
+To display the deposit amount in Sites, note;

 - Deposits can be set on both Experience and Accommodation product types, but cannot currently be displayed in Sites for Accommodation types.
 - If a promotion is applied, the deposit applies to the promotional price.